-An alternative measuring procedure with pre-cooling of the prisms is described in Ch.
-8. In this case, the reference measurements are the initial readings taken after demoulding (C_0, W_0) .
+An alternative measuring procedure without precooling of the prisms is described in Sect.
+9. If following this alternative procedure, the reference measurements are the readings taken after first storing the specimens for 24 ± 2 h at 60 °C (C_0' , W_0').
+Follow the procedure described in Sect.
+9 to take measurements of C_0' and W_0' .

-Note 23: Length measurements without pre-cooling the prisms cause less vapour loss and less alkali leaching from the prisms.
+Note 23 Length measurements without pre-cooling the prisms cause less vapour loss and less alkali leaching from the prisms.
 Measurements without pre-cooling require specially trained operators.

-Note 24: All measurements for assessment input need to follow the detailed procedure for either without precooling (standard procedure) or with pre-cooling (alternative procedure) for the full duration of the test.
+Note 24 All measurements for assessment input need to follow the detailed procedure for either with pre-cooling (standard procedure) or without pre-cooling (alternative procedure) for the full duration of the test.
 Mixing the two procedures will impair the evaluation of the test.